cosvi/PlanetarySystemSimulator/documentation/tuntikirjanpito.md

 Wed 1.10: work on the GUI 1,5h
 Thu 2.10: new tests, more JavaDoc 3,5h
-Thu 9.10: unsuccesfull work on additions to GUI, 3,5h
+Thu 9.10: unsuccesfull work on additions to GUI, 3,5h Mon 13.10: modifications to GUI, 3h
+Wed 15.10: more functionality and improvements to GUI, 5,5h